Nazulka/WD-Buzzwords/README.md

 * The project was inspired by the CI Task Manager walkthrough project.
 * The Home Page design was designed following recommendations by YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
 It was modified and adapted to the site's needs.
 * Tim Nelson from Tutor Support suggested a for-loop for Filter Results buttons.
-* Table of contents generated with [markdown-toc](http://ecotrust-canada.github.io/markdown-toc).
+* Igor for his help with the Filter Results function

 ## Acknowledgements
 ___
 * I would like to thank my mentor Excellence Ilesanmi for his continuous support throughout this course, help and insights.
-* A big thank you to tutors from Tutor Support for always pointing me to the right direction.
+* A big thank you to all tutors from Tutor Support for always pointing me to the right direction.
 * Thanks to the wonderful Slack community for inspiring me stay positive no matter how hard it gets!